BMRA TMTC

 BMRA is the Texas Motorized Trail Coalition's first property and was officially opened in July 2000.
 It has become one of the premier off-highway parks in the United States.
 BMRA is one of the largest projects funded principally using the Recreational Trails Program grant process.

-Some of BMRA's amenities include full shower and bath facilities, several port-a-potties throughout the property, and a well marked trail system utilizing unobtrusive trail signage.
+Some of BMRA's amenities include full shower and bath facilities, several vault toilets throughout the property, rental cabins, and a well marked trail system utilizing unobtrusive trail signage.
 These signs are now being used at many off-road facilities.

 This beautiful eighteen hundred fifty (1,850) acre park is a shining example of what TMTC and its members and volunteers can accomplish.
 TMTC and BMRA have been recognized by such organizations as: